 - Tugu Hotel Bali

 - Find the best price on hotels in Lombok here

 - Sign up to Air BNB with this link and receive a US $35 off your first booking!

 Pin For Later

 I was welcomed as a guest by Tugu Lombok.
 As always all opinions are my own and reflect my true experience at the hotel.
-This website is a free resource and to keep it free for our readers we may use affiliate links in our articles.
-Please see our Disclosures for more information.
+This website is a free resource and to keep it free for my readers I may use affiliate links in articles.
+If you make a purchase via the links on this site you will pay the same price, but I may receive a small percentage which helps me to keep bringing you new and informative content every day!
+Any products I endorse I personally use and love.
+Please see my Disclosures for more information.